 With the World of Hyatt program, you have 3 main ways to earn Category 1-4 free night certificates.

-The first way to earn a free night certificate is to stay at 5 different Hyatt brands.
+The first way to earn a free night certificate is to stay at 5 different Hyatt brands (known as the 5-Brand Free Night Award or Hyatt Brand Explorer).
 There are 17 brands in the Hyatt portfolio so you’ll have the opportunity to earn 3 free night certificates in a calendar year.
 The Hyatt brands include:

 - Hyatt Centric